NilaBlueshirt/make_lastz_chains_onPhx/README.md

 To use such an apptainer to re-run the clean_chains step

-1. Request an interactive session with at least 20min and 30G memory.
+1. Request an interactive session with 20min and 30G memory as the first try.
+If getting the "Killed" error message when running `chainCleaner`, increase the memory.
 2. Load `mamba` and activate the env.
 3. Check the run.log file in the working directory of this failed run and copy the `chainCleaner` command at the end of the file.
 4. Past the copied command in the second line below, then `cd` into the working directory, and run this code block: